NikkiAung/Problem_solving/README.md

     - So, take unique index of char
     - Becareful of **r-=1**

-19. MinimumWindowSubstring.py
+19. Minimum Window Substring
     - use the concept of len, if count == len(s) -> substring
     - use one hashing -> rightChar -= 1, then leftChar += 1

+## Stack & queue

+20. SlidingWindowMaximum
+    - use monotonic decreasing order
+    - remove out of bound index if dq and frontIndex == i-k
+    - append if i >= k-1